zacuke/vscode-waterfox-debug/README.md

 ## Changelog

+### Version 0.6.5
+* bugfix for sourcemaps with embedded source files

 ### Version 0.6.4
 * fix breakpoint handling when a Firefox tab is reloaded
 * only send javascript-related warnings and errors from Firefox to the debug console